 One of the most notable aspects of cloud computing and DevOps is the ability to spawn resources as demand increases – and, likewise, to reduce resources or availability when demand drops.

 In this environment, cyber security tools need the ability to adapt to rapidly evolving needs – keeping pace with the volatility of the cloud and the new realities of IT.
-Scalability becomes crucial in this environment, ensuring that security services continue to close any gaps while at the same time, not impact productivity by introducing bottlenecks to the operation lifecycles.2.
+Scalability becomes crucial in this environment, ensuring that cyber security strategies and services continue to close any gaps while at the same time, not impact productivity by introducing bottlenecks to the operation lifecycles.2.
 The Challenge of Scalability for Multiple Security Tools

 It’s not unusual for a business to have a broad collection of cyber security point products.
 Generally, this kind of setup is not scalable and develops over time when businesses solve problems reactively as they arise – providing a “band-aid” for each issue with a new tool.